ebradley12/Band-Camp-Tracker/dashboard/README.md

 - Focuses on visualising a specific aspect of the dataset stored in the RDS database, providing users with actionable insights into sales and performance metrics.
 - Serve as modular components that can be integrated into the main Streamlit dashboard.
 - Responsible for querying the database, processing the data, and rendering visually engaging charts or graphs.
+#### `queries.py`
+- Provides various SQL queries to retrieve data for visualising key sales metrics, including top artists, tracks, albums, and genres by sales for the current date or specific date ranges.
+- Several functions allow querying sales data based on a specific date or a date range, enabling flexible analysis of sales trends over time.
+- Aggregates sales data by genre, artist, track, country, and release type, and outputs the results in the form of pandas DataFrames, making it easy to generate visual reports and insights for the dashboard.

 ### 2. `dashboard.py`
 **Description**: Provides a user-friendly interface for interacting with the BandCamp Tracker system, allowing users to view trends, download reports, subscribe for alerts, and customize their preferences.